T. M. Turner: Second Return to Staunton

 After the death of his wife and son, Turner again returned to Staunton, and lived at 213 W. Beverley St.

 Western Lunatic Asylum

-He became director of the Blackford Cornet Band of the Western Lunatic Asylum, a ten or eleven piece band composed of the male attendants.
+He became director of the Blackford Cornet Band of the Western Lunatic Asylum, a ten- or eleven-piece band composed of the male attendants.
 He was paid $6 a week and an extra $3 if he tuned the pianos.

 One account reads "The music of the Hospital Band sets aside solitude and relieves the monotony of asylum life, and has a wonderful effects in quieting the noisy and disturbed patients, besides being a source of great pleasure and enjoyment to the more quiet class, and is greatly enjoyed by visitors to the institution."

 Second marriage

-On February 15, 1893, he married Virginia Ann "Nannie" Wyatt at Harrisonburg, Virginia, at the residence of Hubert or Herbert Coffman.
+On February 15, 1893, he married Virginia Ann "Nannie" Wyatt in Harrisonburg, Virginia, at the residence of Hubert or Herbert Coffman.
 They were married by C. R. Cruikshank.
 She died March 9, 1894, in Staunton.